 TEZUKAYAMA GALLERY is pleased to present Hiroko Uehara’s solo exhibition–“Deep Forest”.

 In 2015, Uehara held a solo exhibition at Art Osaka, where one of her most exciting works “Kimi No Miru Yume” was showcased.
-The work constituted of two female figures laid down on their sides, facing each other in opposite directions, on a bed of flower pedals as if they were asleep.
-Her next solo exhibition the following year was her first ever outside of Japan.
+The work constituted of two female figures laid down on their sides, facing each other in opposite directions, on a bed of flower petals as if they were asleep.
+Her next solo exhibition the follow- ing year was her first-ever outside of Japan.
 Titled “Deep Forest”, it took place at Aki Gallery in Taipei.
 All three floors of the gallery were placed with sculptures, lined with moss and bushes, creating the fantastic world of the artist’s imagination.
 The exhibition was exceptionally well received.

 The coming exhibition at TEZUKAYAMA GALLERY will be a reconstructed version of Deep Forest prior, with new works to the addition.
 Visitors of the show would be able to imagine in their own way the mysterious life of Uehara’s creatures.